steforster/Remact.Net/README.md

 To manually test under Windows you may start "test/SpeedTestApp/Net/_startTest2.cmd",
 in Linux you start "test/SpeedTestApp/Net/_startTest2.sh".
 These scrips specify the plugin to use.
 Modify the arguments for your purpose.
+Manual tests write logfiles to the 'logs' folder.

 NUnitTests.ActorDemoTest is an introduction to Remact.Net.
 NUnitTests run in Visual Studio and MonoDevelop.
 There is a set of tests for each plugin.